onurglr/app-of-apps-argocd/README.md

 - **SSH Port:** 22
 - **Dependency:** PostgreSQL (waits via init container)
 - **Storage:** PersistentVolumeClaim (10Gi) - repositories and config persist across pod restarts
+- **Automated config:** Init containers bootstrap `app.ini` from ConfigMap once and then preserve the PVC copy, so subsequent pod restarts skip the setup screen
 - **First-time Setup:** When accessing Gitea for the first time, you'll see a setup page.
 Use these database credentials:
   - **Database Type:** `PostgreSQL`
   - **Host:** `postgresql.postgresql.svc.cluster.local:5432` (⚠️ not `localhost:3306`)